Purdue Global Commitment Trial Period

 - You are ineligible to receive Title IV financial aid until the completion of the trial period.

 In addition, Purdue Global requires demonstration of your commitment through completion of academic activity during the third week of the term.
 If you are enrolled in an ExcelTrack program, you are required to complete academic activity prior to the end of the third week of your term.
-Activity must be completed in the first two weeks if you are an ExcelTrack student enrolled in a 6-week term.
 If you do not meet these requirements, your enrollment will be cancelled.

 Students reapplying for admission will not be eligible for Purdue Global Commitment again.